ntop/ntopng/doc/src/scada/modbus.rst

 For each flow, ntopng keeps track of the function codes uses, exceptions and registers accessed.

-ntopng also reports the transitions between function Ids and depicts them graphically: the more transistions the ticker is the line of the graph.
+ntopng also reports the transitions between function Ids and depicts them graphically: the more transitions the ticker is the line of the graph.

 .. figure:: ../img/modbus_transitions.png
   :align: center
   :alt: ModbusTCP Function Transitions

 Various behavioural checks are implemented.
 In particular they trigger an alert when a flow
   - Reports too many (configurable) exceptions that usually indicate issues.